dwrobel/flatcam/README.md

 =================================================

+24.09.2019

+- fixed the fullscreen method to show the application window in fullscreen wherever the mouse pointer it is therefore on the screen we are working on; before it was showing always on the primary screen

 23.09.2019

 - in legacy graphic engine, fixed bug that made the old object disappear when a new object was loaded